 Tip 4: Put Yourself Out There

 Traveling medical jobs are challenging because, while you get to meet new people (some you might even like), eventually that assignment will come to an end.
 That shouldn’t keep traveling therapists from having great experiences.
-So, instead of eating a bowl of ramen soup and binge watching Scandal, yet again, make time to socialize with coworkers outside of work, try a new restaurant, go sightseeing, take a hike somewhere, join a gym, stop by the town parade.
+So, instead of eating a bowl of ramen soup and binge watching The Office, yet again, make time to socialize with coworkers outside of work, try a new restaurant, go sightseeing, take a hike somewhere, join a gym, stop by the town parade.
 Even doing those things alone is better than keeping yourself isolated.

 Tip 5: Engage in Your Own “Therapy”